Women need to fix their relationship with money, says Vani Kola at SheSparks 2023

 - +0

-Vani Kola, Managing Director, Kalaari Capital, and a leading venture capitalist and entrepreneur, has spent the last 30 years observing the evolution of India’s investment landscape.
+Vani Kola, Managing Director,, and a leading venture capitalist and entrepreneur, has spent the last 30 years observing the evolution of India’s investment landscape.

 However, the one area where she wanted to make an impact was in the community, by creating a tribe of women: women who support each other, stand up for each other.
 Her initiative, CXXO, does just that.
 It promotes and supports female founder-CEO-led startups by giving them access to capital, mentorship, and a community of like-minded leaders.